wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Awesome-CS-Collections.md

 - [2018-Awesome Scalability, Availability, and Stability Back-end Design Patterns](https://github.com/binhnguyennus/awesome-scalability):
 A curated list of selected readings to illustrate Scalability, Availability, and Stability Design Patterns in Back-end Development.

+- [2018-Interviews #Collection#](https://github.com/kdn251/interviews): Everything you need to know to get the job.